 Base salary is the principal fixed component of total direct compensation paid to our named executive officers.
 Salaries are determined by reference to competitive data, individual levels of responsibility and succession considerations.
 The Company defines its market competitive position for base salaries as the 50th percentile of the market data.
-This benchmark represents the Compensation Committee's belief that base compensation, which is not tied to performance, should be no greater than necessary to be competitive in order to attract and retain qualified individuals, with incentive compensation representing the greatest percentage of total compensation (77% for the CEO and 66% for all other NEOs).
-In 2011, the Compensation Committee approved of base salary increases for the named executive officers which were intended to restore its market competitive position closer to the 50th percentile which it lagged behind after the pay freezes requested by management and approved by the Committee in 2010.
-In addition, the Compensation Committee also determined to cap Mr. Powers' base salary at \$1,000,000 for the duration of his tenure as CEO of the Company and apply all future increases primarily toward performance based pay.
+This benchmark represents the Compensation Committee's belief that base compensation, which is not tied to performance, should be no greater than necessary to be competitive in order to attract and retain qualified individuals, with incentive compensation representing the greatest percentage of total compensation (81% for the CEO and 67% for all other NEOs).
+In connection with their June 2012 promotions, the Compensation Committee approved of increasing Mr. Nord's base salary to \$670,000 from \$488,600, and Mr. Sperry's base salary to \$421,000 from \$421,000 from \$488,600, and Mr. Sperry's base salary to \$421,000 from the CEO and 67% for all other NEOs).
+In Compensation Committee also approved of increases for the named executive officers (other than Mr. Powers) that would maintain their base salaries within market-representative pay levels effective in 2013.
+For Mr. Powers, the Compensation Committee determined to maintain his base salary at \$1,000,000 for 2013 in light of his continuing role and responsibilities as Mr. Nord transitioned into his role as CEO.